Eisele Pneumatics GmbH & Co. KG, Waiblingen

 (3) Liability under the Product Liability Act shall not be affected.

-§ 11 Applicable law, place of jurisdiction
+§ 11 Final provisions, applicable law, jurisdiction

 (1) Contracts between Eisele and the Customer shall be exclusively subject to German law, but without the United Nations Convention on Contracts for the International Sale of Goods (UN Sales Convention or CISG).

 (2) The exclusive place of jurisdiction for all disputes arising out of or in connection with the business relationship between Eisele and the Customer shall be Waiblingen, Germany, if the Customer is a merchant as defined in German law.
 Eisele shall also be entitled to bring action against the Customer before any other court that has jurisdiction under the law over the Customer (and for the Customer to file counterclaim in any such court notwithstanding sentence 1 above).